Does the Angle Change Along the Length of Longer Blades on the Wicked Edge?

 Finding your blade's angle and sweet spot can be the difficult part of sharpening a blade for the first time, but luckily we have some tips and tricks to make it easier for you!
 The angle of the blade is what degree your bevels are currently set at. ...

-• How to sharpen a curved blade on a Wicked Edge
+• How to Sharpen a Curved Blade on a Wicked Edge

 Curved blades, like karambits, hawkbills, and recurves, may look intimidating but are fairly simply to sharpen in a Wicked Edge.
 Below are a couple of videos that walk through some tips and tricks to sharpen these types of knives.
 Sharpening ...